dasrefactor/seriesseed/equity/Series Seed - Preferred Stock Investment Agreement.md

 #### 5.2 "Market Stand-Off" Agreement.

- To the extent requested by the Company or an underwriter of securities of the Company, each Holder and Key Holder, and any transferee thereof (each, a "Stockholder"), shall not, without the prior written consent of the managing underwriters in the IPO (as defined below), offer, sell, make any short sale of, grant or sell any option for the purchase of, lend, pledge, otherwise transfer or dispose of (directly or indirectly), enter into any swap or other arrangement that transfers to another, in whole or in part, any of the economic consequences of ownership (whether any such transaction is described above or is to be settled by delivery of Securities or other securities, in cash, or otherwise), any Securities or other shares of stock of the Company then owned by such Stockholder, or enter into an agreement to do any of the foregoing,  for up to 180 days following the effective date of the registration statement of the initial public offering of the Company (the "IPO") filed under the Securities Act.
+ To the extent requested by the Company or an underwriter of securities of the Company, each Holder and KFounder, and any transferee thereof (each, a "Stockholder"), shall not, without the prior written consent of the managing underwriters in the IPO (as defined below), offer, sell, make any short sale of, grant or sell any option for the purchase of, lend, pledge, otherwise transfer or dispose of (directly or indirectly), enter into any swap or other arrangement that transfers to another, in whole or in part, any of the economic consequences of ownership (whether any such transaction is described above or is to be settled by delivery of Securities or other securities, in cash, or otherwise), any Securities or other shares of stock of the Company then owned by such Stockholder, or enter into an agreement to do any of the foregoing,  for up to 180 days following the effective date of the registration statement of the initial public offering of the Company (the "IPO") filed under the Securities Act.
 For purposes of this Section 5.2, "Company" includes any wholly owned subsidiary of the Company into which the Company merges or consolidates.
 The Company may place restrictive legends on the certificates representing the shares subject to this Section 5.2 and may impose stop transfer instructions with respect to the Securities and such other shares of stock of each Stockholder (and the shares or securities of every other Person subject to the foregoing restriction) until the end of such period.
 Each Stockholder shall enter into any agreement reasonably required by the underwriters to the IPO to implement the foregoing within any reasonable timeframe so requested.
 The underwriters for any IPO are intended third-party beneficiaries of this Section 5.2 and shall have the right, power and authority to enforce the provisions of this Section 5.2 as though they were parties hereto.

 #### 5.3 Drag Along Right.